Name server: Authoritative name server

 An authoritative name server is a name server that is responsible for giving answers in response to questions asked about names in a zone.
 An authoritative-only name server returns answers only to queries about domain names for which it is responsible (as specifically configured by its administrator).

 An authoritative name server can either be a primary server or a secondary server.
 A primary server for a zone is the server that stores the definitive versions of all records in that zone.
 It is identified in the start-of-authority (SOA) resource record.
 A secondary server for a zone uses an automatic updating mechanism to maintain an identical copy of the primary server's database for a zone.
 Examples of such mechanisms include DNS zone transfers and file transfer protocols.
 DNS provides a mechanism whereby the primary for a zone can notify all the known secondaries for that zone when the contents of the zone have changed.
 The contents of a zone are either manually configured by an administrator, or managed using Dynamic DNS.

 Every domain name appears in a zone served by one or more authoritative name servers.
 The fully qualified domain names of the authoritative name servers of a zone are listed in the NS records of that zone.
 If the server for a zone is not also authoritative for its parent zone, the server for the parent zone must be configured with a delegation for the zone.

 When a domain is registered with a domain name registrar, the zone administrator provides the list of name servers (typically at least two, for redundancy) that are authoritative for the zone that contains the domain.
 The registrar provides the names of these servers to the domain registry for the top-level domain containing the zone.
 The domain registry in turn configures the authoritative name servers for that top-level domain with delegations for each server for the zone.
-If the fully qualified domain name of any name server for a zone appears within that zone, the zone administrator provides IP addresses for that name server, which are installed in the parent zone as glue records; otherwise, the delegation consists of the list of NS records for that zone.
+If the fully qualified domain name of any name server for a zone appears within that zone, the zone administrator additionally provides IP addresses for that name server, which are installed in the parent zone as glue records; otherwise, the delegation only consists of the list of NS records for that zone.

 Authoritative answer

 A name server indicates that its response is authoritative by setting the Authoritative Answer (AA) bit in the response to a query on a name for which it is authoritative.
-Name servers providing answers for which they are not authoritative (for example, name servers for parent zones) do not set the AA bit.
+Name servers providing answers for which they are not authoritative (for example, name servers for parent zones or recursive resolvers) do not set the AA bit.